ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/envoy-statsd.md

 [`prometheus.yaml`]: https://github.com/emissary-ingress/emissary/blob/master/deployments/statsd-sink/prometheus/prometheus.yaml

-Make sure that the `ServiceMonitor` is in the same namespace as
-$productName$.
-A walk-through of the basics of configuring the Prometheus Operator with $productName$ is available [here](http://www.datawire.io/faster/ambassador-prometheus/).
+Make sure that the `ServiceMonitor` is in the same namespace as Emissary.
+A walk-through of the basics of configuring the Prometheus Operator with Emissary is available [here](http://www.datawire.io/faster/ambassador-prometheus/).

 Ensure `STATSD_ENABLED` is set to `"true"` and apply the YAML with